phellipeandrade/rbac/README.md

   * Run `yarn test`

 4. Scripts
-* `yarn build` - produces production version of your library under the `lib` folder
+* `npm run build` - produces production version of your library under the `lib` folder and generates `lib/@rbac/rbac.min.js` via Vite
-* `yarn dev` - produces development version of your library and runs a watcher
+* `npm run dev` - produces development version of your library and runs a watcher
-* `yarn test` - well ... it runs the tests :)
+* `npm test` - well ... it runs the tests :)
-* `yarn test:watch` - same as above but in a watch mode
+* `npm run test:watch` - same as above but in a watch mode

 ## License